 That said, our pet expert Nicole says it's vital to consult with an experienced trainer before attempting to use a shock collar, no matter how straightforward its operation may appear.

-When it comes to the cost of shock collars, price can vary greatly.
+When it comes to the cost of shock collars, the price can vary greatly.
 At a glance, shock collars of differing prices may seem very similar, but a closer look usually reveals some key differences.

 While many budget shock collars certainly have the ability to deliver similar results with proper use in the appropriate setting, one of the major concerns with products in this price range is durability.
 Also, shock intensity, even at the highest setting, is unlikely to be anywhere near as powerful as professional-grade collars – although this is a plus for some.

 Most shock collars in this price range have excellent capabilities and versatile feature sets.
-However, range may be somewhat limited, making them more suitable for home or closely supervised outdoor use.
+However, the range may be somewhat limited, making them more suitable for home or closely supervised outdoor use.

 Pricier models generally have extended range and increased durability – features that are indispensable for working dogs.
 Most collars in this price range also come with other sought-after features, such as vibration and tone settings and the option to add collars for more than one dog.